-• Enroll in PROMISe as the provider;

-• Ensure the requirements of Appendix C, including provider qualification standards, are met;

-• Cooperate with provider monitoring conducted by ODP or one of its designees;

-• For AWC FMS providers, cooperate with other monitoring activities, such as Supports Coordination monitoring, and ensure the vendor cooperates with such monitoring when necessary.
-For VF/EA providers, cooperate with monitoring activities as specified in the VF/EA's contract with the Department; and iv.
-Oversight of FMS Entities.
-Specify the methods that are employed to: (a) monitor and assess the performance of FMS entities, including ensuring the integrity of the financial transactions that they perform; (b) the entity (or entities) responsible for this monitoring; and, (c) how frequently performance is assessed.

-• Maintain documentation on service delivery in accordance with state and federal requirements.
+- Enroll in PROMISe as the provider; - Ensure the requirements of Appendix C, including provider qualification standards, are met; - Cooperate with provider monitoring conducted by ODP or one of its designees; - For AWC FMS providers, cooperate with other monitoring activities, such as Supports Coordination monitoring, and ensure the vendor cooperates with such monitoring when necessary.
+For VF/EA providers, cooperate with monitoring activities as specified in the VF/EA's contract with the Department; and - Maintain documentation on service delivery in accordance with state and federal requirements.